Q. Can I repair my summer damaged skin in winter?

-A. The summer can be equally, if not more damaging to your skin than the winter.
-This is especially true if you have not worn a face cream with an SPF of at least 15.
-To minimise damage that the UV exposure may have caused to your skin use a face product that helps to lighten age spots and combat the appearance of wrinkles which are caused when your skin has been over exposed to the sun’s harmful UV rays.
+A. The summer can be equally, if not more damaging to your skin than the winter, especially if you haven’t worn a face cream with an SPF of at least 15.
+To minimise damage from UV exposure, use a face product that helps to lighten age spots and combat the appearance of wrinkles which are caused when your skin has been over exposed to the sun’s harmful UV rays.

 Q. Why does my skin dry out in the winter?

-A. Having dry, chapped and sore lips is a very common problem in the winter, which is why it is important to apply a lip balm throughout the day.
+A. Having dry, chapped and sore lips is a very common problem in winter, which is why it’s important to apply a lip balm throughout the day.
 Have a lip balm that contains UV filters as even though the sun is not shining in the sky, its harmful rays can still cause damage.
-Also make sure you drink plenty of water, this will not only help your lips, but your skin too.
 Whatever you do – don’t lick them!
 Saliva dries out lips quicker than anything else, stick to the balm instead.

 Diet definitely affects the health and aging of your skin, so if you’re looking to change your diet, start by intaking lots of nutrients and healthy meals; you skin will thank you!
 These are some of the best dietary changes you can make for your skin: